tracyxjy/GCD_HW3/CodeBook.md

 --------------------
 The tidy data includes the following variables:

+1. "Data_Des": describe data from the test data (as "test") or the training data (as "train")
-[1] "subject": number 1-30 identifying the volunteers performing the experiment
+2. "Subject": number 1-30 identifying the volunteers performing the experiment

-[2] "activity": one of 6 physical activities (walking, walking upstairs, walking downstairs, sitting, standing, laying).
+3. "Activity": one of 6 physical activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 These are defined in the 'activity_labels.txt' file provided.

 Averages of the following metrics, with the following naming rules:
 • begins with 't' <-> Time Domain signals